-Passive ventilation, also known as gravity ventilation, uses air pressure differences due to height and gravity to naturally pull air through a building, resulting in optimal air flow and improved air quality.
-Passive ventilation requires no powered or “active” mechanical systems and is a sustainable, lower cost option.
+Passive ventilation, also known as natural ventilation or gravity ventilation, uses air pressure differences due to height and gravity to pull air through a building, resulting in optimal air flow and improved air quality.
+Passive ventilation is an energy efficient option that requires no powered or “active” mechanical systems, thereby making it a sustainable, lower cost option..
 A properly ventilated building reduces condensation and mold growth as well as creates a more comfortable work environment.

 Methods of Achieving Passive Ventilation

 The most effective passive systems use both cross and stack ventilation to achieve optimum air quality and thermal comfort.

 - Cross ventilation requires inlets and outlets to pull air through the building.
 Generally placed on opposite sides of the building, the larger outlets draw air from the smaller inlets, using negative pressure to “suck” air through the building.

 - Stack ventilation, sometimes called buoyancy ventilation, uses the natural convection of hot air rising to provide a flow of cool air near the floor of the building and exhaust hot air via outlets near the top of the building.

 Soffit ventilation allows air to intake under the overhangs.
 Soffit ventilation has the advantage of air infiltration along both sides of the building, as well as the entire length of the building.
 Soffit intakes keep the infiltration closer to the occupied level of the building, keeping the occupants more comfortable.
 Soffit options range from completely open to mesh panels and vents.